yiran-duan/yiran-duan.github.io/_pages/about.md

 **I am on the 2024 -2025 job market!**

 Greetings!
 I'm a PhD candidate (ABD) in the [School of Information Studies at Syracuse University (the iSchool)](https://ischool.syr.edu).
 My research sits at the intersection of computational social science, social media studies, and environmental and social justice.
 I'm advised by [Dr.Jeff Hemsley](https://ischool.syr.edu/jeff-hemsley/).
-I use both qualitative (semi-structured interview) and quantitative (machine learning models, statistical analysis, and data visualization) methods to conduct my research.
+I use both qualitative (e.g., semi-structured interview, qualitative content analysis) and quantitative (e.g., machine learning models, statistical analysis, data visualization) methods to conduct my research.

 ## Research